gonutz/germanate/README.md

 Trying to write German on an English keyboard proves to be hard.
 Entering umlauts like ä and ß is not easy.

-This program will take insert umlauts in your clipboard.
+This program will insert umlauts in your clipboard.
 You can copy your text, run this program, then paste your German text.

 Replacements done by this program: